-- Google Analytics START --> <-- Google Analytics END -->

 An abnormal load

-At lunchtime when an allegedly lavish cortege will pass by here for a service conducted by my colleagues at St Teresa's, everything else will stop.
-And the police are on extra duties afterwards, which is when trouble is reportedly due to re-start.
 Most of the time people here exist in relative normality.
 With the ordinary tensions of a Monday morning post office queue.
 But when the teenage gangs take up firearms then we all have to bear abnormal loads, and somehow get through days like tomorrow.
 Thanks, arms traders.
 And those of us who let arms traders trade.
-Saturday, September 23, 2006

 Thick descriptions